open-policy-agent/opa/docs/content/integration.md

 When your application or service needs to make policy decisions it can query OPA locally via HTTP.
-While it's possible to call OPA's [REST API](../rest-api) directly, you can also find a number of [native language REST SDKs](/ecosystem/#languages) eoo which make the integration easier.
+While it's possible to call OPA's [REST API](../rest-api) directly, you can also find a number of [native language REST SDKs](/ecosystem/#languages) which make the integration easier.

 #### Named Policy Decisions